jincongho/java-backend-test/README.md

 ## Output

-Service output should be returned as JSON.
+Service output must be returned as JSON.

 Example (matching the input above):